 You have to secure the scene as soon as possible.
 But remember, stay safe.

 Call 911 (or make sure someone has called 911) to report the accident and get emergency services to the scene.
 Let the dispatcher know if there are any injuries or hazards at the scene.

 If someone is hurt, don’t move them unless they’re at immediate risk of danger.
 They might have injuries that you cannot see, or you could aggravate injuries they have.
 The best plan is to wait for emergency personnel to arrive.
 However, if someone seems like they’re in shock, you can offer a blanket and try to keep them warm and calm.

 You have to tell your employer what happened.
 Reach out to the proper person at your business and let them know about the accident.

-Your truck should come equipped with a crash kit that has everything you need to record all the relevant information following an accident.
 You’ll need to get the information of all people involved in the accident (and that means any passengers, too.)
 You’ll need their names, addresses, insurance information, phone numbers, and license plate numbers.

 Try to get contact information for witnesses, too – names, addresses, phone numbers, and license plates, if they’re willing to provide them.
 But don’t be overly pushy about it if they seem hesitant.
 You could run into trouble if you do or say anything that could be taken as you trying to influence or sway their account of what happened.